knobs-dials/straceD/README.md

 You need root.

-Programs you strace will run more slowly.
+Programs run more slowly while straced.

 The summary will not apply to long-running processes like databases so you're better off with -c (see if we can get strace to print these periodically?
 Maybe do some of our own summary?)